tobiasbriones/blog/mathswe/legal/cookie-consent/pr/new-cookie-consent-microservice-ready---mathswe-legal-2024-03-28/index.md

-With a simple `POST` request from the client with the user preference as its body, *the consent will be stored as legal proof*, thus **complying with the most advanced cookie law requirements** that most websites won't even care to implement.
+With a simple `POST` request from the client with the user preference as its body, *the consent will be stored as legal proof*, thus **complying with the most advanced cookie law requirements**, which many websites overlook.

 `Body Sample Required for Storing Consent Proof | Cookie Consent Preference`